Our current research is centered on the regulation of cellular expression, structure, function and evolution of eukaryotic transporters.

 (for details see Alguel et al., 2016)

 - Understand in more detail how the binding and release of substrates leads to the opening and closing of the substrate translocation trajectory, how the gating elements synergize with the major substrate binding site, and how ions drive solute symport.
+For this we use cryo-EM to get novel UapA structures (Collaboration with Christos Gatsogiannis aand PD student George Broutzakis at Munster).
+An article on this is expected in 2024 in which we reveal the important role of the cytosolic N-tail in determining UapA mechanism of transport but also in concentrative ER-exit and trafficking to the PM.

 - Understand the role of membrane lipids in transporter biogenesis, traffic, function and turnover (see Pyle et al., 2018, Kourkoulou et al., 2019)